-- Use various strategies to reduce student anxiety including: Grade 9s only on first day, establish safe spaces through class norms and values work, breaking exams and large assignments into smaller chunks, continued formal and informal conversations with students and parents to find common ground and interests, consistent class structures so students know what to expect, variety in classroom activities and student-centered transition planning. - Explicit Social Emotional Learning (SEL) instruction through activities in first week of school, Indigenous cultural events and activities during the week of September 30th, integrating SEL into Health 9, CALM, and Advisory classes and in SEL friendly classroom activities. - Integrate some of the ideas of the Third Path as part of "What we do at Charles Spencer" to move SEL integration forward. - Focus on communication and relationship building through work with families, holding space for grappling with hard questions, classroom discussions, providing listening ears, providing constructive feedback, collaborating on assignments, check-ins with students, and supporting students' creative expression. - Support student perseverance using common growth mindset vocabulary, visuals that are welcoming and caring, and coaching. - Continue to support students emotionally and academically with a safe space and listening ear through Student Services, Student Supports, a Social Worker, and our Indigenous Support Liaison.
+- Use various strategies to reduce student anxiety including: Grade 9s only on first day, establish safe spaces through class norms and values work, breaking exams and large assignments into smaller chunks, continued formal and informal conversations with students and parents to find common ground and interests, consistent class structures so students know what to expect, variety in classroom activities and student-centered transition planning. - Explicit Social Emotional Learning (SEL) instruction through activities in first week of school, Indigenous cultural events and activities during the week of September 30th, integrating SEL into Health 9, CALM, and Advisory classes and in SEL friendly classroom activities. - Continue to integrate Social Emotional Learning (SEL) ideas from the Third Path as part of "What we do at Charles Spencer" to move SEL integration forward. - Focus on communication and relationship building through work with families, holding space for grappling with hard questions, classroom discussions, providing listening ears, providing constructive feedback, collaborating on assignments, check-ins with students, and supporting students' creative expression. - Support student perseverance using common growth mindset vocabulary, visuals that are welcoming and caring, and coaching. - Continue to support students emotionally and academically with a safe space and listening ear through Student Services, Student Supports, a Social Worker, and our Indigenous Support Liaison. - Modify how we implement Advisory to better support students with meaningful connections to adults in the building. - Provide experience for student to challenge themselves in areas where they can excel.
+This would include the Skills competition, Sports teams and extra-curricular.

-- Survey of Grade 9s, Division and Provincial Assurance Surveys. - Use of anecdotal reporting to track number of challenging conversations, opportunities for sharing, lack of student negative behaviors, student feedback and participation in various classroom activities, number of students asking questions and peer observations. - Tracking repeat visitors to student services, student performance on assessments, course exit slips on effectiveness of the growth mindset vocabulary, SEL goals built into IPP's and creation of program portfolios, and enrollments in specific courses.
+- Survey of Grade 9s, Division and Provincial Assurance Surveys. - Continue to use Student focus groups (as were used with our Mission and Vision work) to get feedback on initiatives. - Use of anecdotal reporting to track number of challenging conversations, opportunities for sharing, lack of student negative behaviors, student feedback and participation in various classroom activities, number of students asking questions and peer observations. - Tracking repeat visitors to student services, student performance on assessments, course exit slips on effectiveness of the growth mindset vocabulary, SEL goals built into IPP's and creation of program portfolios, and enrollments in specific courses.